gorbunov87/white_noise/docs/django.rst

 ----------------------------------------------------

 If you're familiar with Django you'll know what to do.
-If you're just getting started with a new Django project (v1.6 and up) then you'll need add the following to the bottom of your ``settings.py`` file:
+If you're just getting started with a new Django project then you'll need add the following to the bottom of your ``settings.py`` file:

 .. code-block:: python